getminera/minera/README.md

     Default URL: http://<your-minera-ip>/minera/

 	Default password: minera

+**Important**: minera system user has password "minera", you should change it if your system is a public host with SSH access.

+	sudo passwd minera

+This isn't the web password, to change the web password, login into the web interface and go to *Miner -> Settings*

 Configuring
 -------------

 Minera needs only to know how to start “minerd” command, there are some options you can choose, so please refer to cpuminer-gc3355 README.

-Go to settings (Sidebar -> Miner -> Settings) and fill the “Minerd options” textarea with something like this:
+Go to settings (*Miner -> Settings*) and fill the “Minerd options” textarea with something like this:

 ```
 --gc3355=/dev/ttyACM0,/dev/ttyACM1,/dev/ttyACM2 --gc3355-autotune --freq=850 --url=stratum+tcp://<yourpool>:<yourpollport> --userpass=<yourworker>:<yourworkerpass> --retries=1
 ```

-A sample settings is pre-configured when you run the install_minera.sh script, please remember to change your minera's settings or you will mine for my workers :)
+A sample settings is pre-configured when you run the install_minera.sh script.

+Please remember to change your minera's settings or you will mine for my workers :)

 TODO
 -------------